What are you going to do now? is probably the one question I have been asked the most in 2020.

 Running a business as an independent copywriter, designer, decorative artist, communicator and photographer is not necessarily something you get rich from in today's Denmark, but a good alternative (to a real job, sic!) for those of us who are happy just nurturing our creative veins and whose days should preferably not be too similar to each other.

 Cross your fingers 🤞 and wish me good luck.
-I'm going to need that.
+I'm going to need it.